• Skip to primary navigation

 Notes

-• If making this on the stovetop, presoak dried beans for 12ish hours and simmer for 1.5-2 hours to cook through.
-Alternatively, opt for canned beans that have been drained and rinsed.
+• To make navy bean soup on the stovetop, presoak dried beans for 12ish hours, then drain the beans.
+Follow the steps of sautéing the veggies and herbs, then when you add the beans and liquid, simmer for 1.5-2 hours, or until cooked through.
+Alternatively, opt for 58 ounces of canned beans that have been drained and rinsed to cut back on simmer time.

 Nutrition